testing-library/eslint-plugin-testing-library/CONTRIBUTING.md

 ## Committing and Pushing changes

-There are git hooks config with this project that are automatically installed and set up when you install dependencies.
-This will be run on every commit:
+There are git hooks config with this project that are automatically installed Git hooks are configured on this project when you install dependencies.
+The following will be run on every commit:

-- check all tests are passing, code validation is fine and format files automatically
+- Lint and format files automatically
+- Check all tests are passing
-- check commit message is following [Conventional Commit specification](https://www.conventionalcommits.org/en/v1.0.0/)
+- Check commit message is following [Conventional Commit specification](https://www.conventionalcommits.org/en/v1.0.0/)

-You can run `npm run test:update` which will update any snapshots that need updating.
+If you ever need to update a snapshot, you can run `npm run test:update`

 ## Rule naming conventions

-Based on [ESLint's Rule Naming Conventions](https://eslint.org/docs/developer-guide/working-with-rules#rule-naming-conventions), this is the simple convention you must follow:
+Based on [ESLint's Rule Naming Conventions](https://eslint.org/docs/developer-guide/working-with-rules#rule-naming-conventions), you must follow these rules:

 - If your rule is disallowing something, prefix it with `no-` such as `no-debug` for disallowing `debug()`.